 1) Understand the Impact to Cost, Compliance, and Risk Reduction

 When it comes to showing the value of identity governance in your business, you need to demonstrate how your investment will impact three critical areas—cost, compliance, and risk reduction.
-Organizations that leverage leading identity governance and administration solutions, like those offered from Core Security, have realized the business benefits of investing in these solutions and the value they bring in:
+Organizations that leverage leading identity governance solutions, like those offered from Core Security, have realized the business benefits of investing in these solutions and the value they bring in:

 - Increasing efficiencies and reducing IT and business costs